Klipper3d/klipper/docs/Config_Reference.md

 #   input speed which reliably drives the fan without stalls.
 Set
 #   off_below to the duty cycle corresponding to this value (for
 #   example, 12% -> 0.12) or slightly higher.
+#power_scaling: False
+#   Instead of only scaling to max_power, requested fan speeds will
+#   also scale to min_power.
+This setting may be used to allow similar
+#   cooling performance over different fans on different printers with
+#   the same fan speed commands.
+The default is False.
 ```

 ## [heater_fan]